 This legislation will bring Ireland into line with other developed states across Europe who provide statutory protection for those employees who cannot work due to illness.

-The need for such legislation was highlighted during the Covid-19 pandemic in particular as currently, there is no legal requirement for employers to pay when an employee is out with an illness.
+The need for such legislation was highlighted during the Covid-19 pandemic as there remained no legal requirement for employers to pay when an employee was out with an illness.

 What the new Legislation entails: